YaraAlshw/TraineeWritingHabits/README.md

-# Habits and attitudes towards writing affect the publication output of environmental biology trainees
+# Description

-## Submitted to Ecosphere
+This repository contains code and data used in the manuscript "Habits and attitudes towards writing affect the publication output of environmental biology trainees", under review in Ecosphere

-### Collaborators
+### Authors

 - Yara Alshwairikh*
 - Ana Clara Fanton*